CHAPTER 4: WORK, WORKERS AND ORGANIZATIONS

 It seems important to recognize that white–collar and blue–collar designations are not necessarily made on the basis of job skills.
 A wide range of skill levels, work environments, and job attributes occur in both groups.
 Many blue–collar jobs actually require more skill and provide more challenge than white–collar jobs.
 Although clerical workers may enjoy a more pleasant environment, the tasks of a skilled factory worker may demand more talent.
 Many service workers enjoy less status and lower pay than workers on assembly lines.

 But structural changes in jobs point in many directions.
-Professionals and managers historically have required high skills and were awarded high status.
-The jobs of clerical workers and many service workers have required less skill and hold ambiguous status.
+Professionals and managers historically have high skills and are higher ranking in an organizations hierarchy.
+The jobs of clerical workers and many service workers have required less skill and have a lower ranking in an organizations hierarchy.
 The evidence of occupational shifts or fluctuations in skill levels fails to prove that there have been either uniform improvements or deterioration in the quality of work.
 Some jobs are now cleaner, safer, or more interesting, but others offer less freedom and demand fewer skills.
 Although many more professional and technical jobs exist, so does stifling and menial work.

 A driving force behind occupational change is the continuing process of technological innovation.
 Its impact on work quality fosters continual debate.
 Many present–day workplaces are safer and more comfortable.
 Many automated technologies have reduced requirements for physical labor.
 But skill requirements have not uniformly improved, and automation may even decrease variety and the opportunity for creativity.

 It is doubtful that automation will have a uniform impact on the quality of work.
 The worst jobs may disappear as new machines assume the most dangerous and unpleasant tasks.
 Computerized technology can offer significant job upgrading, more freedom, more job challenge, but it can also easily do the opposite.
 Button pushing and machine watching are not very challenging.